 It is also south of Albania and Bulgaria.
-The Hellenic Republic, sometimes known as Hellas in Greece, is officially recognized as “Helliniki Dimokratia.”
+The Hellenic Republic is sometimes called Hellas in Greece.
+“We recognize it as ‘Helliniki Dimokratia’.”

-It has a total land area of 132,000 square kilometers, with 227 of them being populated.
+Out of a total land area of 132,000 square kilometers, people populate 227 square kilometers.
 Eleven and a half million people make up the country’s total population.

 Greece tours – Visas and passports

-The Schenghen Agreement exempts all citizens of the 26 nations that have signed it from needing a visa while traveling to Greece.
+The Schengen Agreement exempts all citizens of the 26 nations that have signed it from needing a visa while traveling to Greece.

-There are numerous nations that do not need one, like Singapore, Australia, and the United States.
+Numerous nations do not need one, like Singapore, Australia, and the United States.
 You be on the safe side, be sure to visit the official website of the government.

 Which time of year in Greece is the greatest for vacationing and seeing the sights?